 Vermont’s quaint landscape and travel are what typically give our Green Mountain State some national attention, but our products are pretty buzz-worthy too!
 Vermont has always been industrious and innovative, which is why it was so hard to narrow down our list to just 10 items.
 Here are some of our best Vermont made products that we simply could not leave out.

-1. Wood Furniture- Vermont’s history of furniture making spans over 200 years.
+Vermont’s history of furniture making spans over 200 years.
 This handed-down tradition of crafting solid, functional, and lasting furniture pieces has continued into the present day, and has made Vermont the fine furniture capital of the United States.
-There are over 2,500 furniture makers in the state, and including the large household names like Copeland Furniture and Lyndon Furniture.
+There are over 2,500 furniture makers in the state.
+Read more about the craftsmen that build our furniture.

 Did we leave out your favorite product that’s made in Vermont?
 Let us know in the comments or on our Facebook page!
 Hopefully we’ll cover them in a future blog post.